How Backup Copy Works

 - The first backup copy run always produces a full backup file.
 Veeam Backup & Replication copies data blocks that are necessary to build a full backup of a machine as of the most recent state.

 Veeam Backup & Replication can copy data blocks from one or more backup files in the backup chain in the source backup repository.

 - If the backup chain is created in the reverse incremental backup method, Veeam Backup & Replication copies data blocks of the latest full backup.

 - If the backup chain is created in the forward or forever forward incremental backup method, Veeam Backup & Replication copies data blocks from the first full backup and a set of incremental backups.

-To minimize the amount of traffic going over the network, Veeam Backup & Replication uses the data compression and deduplication technologies.
+To minimize the amount of traffic going over the network, Veeam Backup & Replication uses WAN accelerator, the data compression and deduplication technologies.

 - Veeam Backup & Replication transfers copied data to the target backup repository and writes all copied data blocks to the full backup file.

-- If you enable the Use per-machine backup files option, data of every machine in the job is stored to separate backup files in the target backup repository.
+- New backup copy jobs will always work in per-machine mode.
+In per-machine mode, data of every machine in the job is stored to separate backup files in the target backup repository.

 - During every next backup copy run, when a new restore point appears in the source backup repository, Veeam Backup & Replication copies incremental changes from this most recent restore point and transfers them to the target backup repository.
 Veeam Backup & Replication writes the copied data blocks to the incremental backup file in the target backup repository, that is, Veeam Backup & Replication creates a new restore point in the forever forward incremental backup chain.

 In some cases, the source backup job and backup copy job may overlap.
 This situation can occur if the source backup job needs to transform the source backup chain.